sahoo-subhankar/CarLinkz/README.md

 # CarLinkz

 ### Introduction
-Online Car Dealer Platform, where people can rent & buy cars.
+This is a robust online car dealer platform, where people can rent & buy cars.

 ### Requirements